base-org/web/apps/base-docs/base-learn/docs/events/hardhat-events-sbs.md

 Notice that the previous code is logging the sender address and the logs coming from the transaction receipt.
 You are also decoding the `receipts.logs[0].data` field that contains the information emitted by the event but not in a human-readable way, since it is encoded.
 For that reason, you can use `AbiCoder` to decode the raw data.

-By running `npx harhdat test`, you should be able to see the following:
+By running `npx hardhat test`, you should be able to see the following:

 ```solidity
   Lock tests